Nguenda/Responsible-Machine-Learning/README.md

 ### – Please send questions or comments about this model to (inset email, inset email & kerry.mckeever@gwu.edu)

 ##Kerry
+## Intended Use:  The intended use of this model is to evaluate metrics used in decisions pertaining to home morgage grants.
+Many governments as well as companies use models such as these to evaluate applicants based on previous repayment statuses, as well as demographic characteristics.
+We envisioned building a fair model that accuratly assesses the best candidates for these morgage loans.
-## Intended Use:  Use cases that were envisioned during development.
+### Use cases that were envisioned during development.
 #### ∗ Describe the business value of your group’s best remediated model
 #### ∗ Describe how your group’s best remediated model is designed to be used
 #### ∗ Describe the intended users for your group’s best remediated model